Moldovan violinist Kopatchinskaja: 'Art should be alive'

 "What is beyond argument is her fierce, questing intelligence, allied to a virtuosity that lets her turn her instrument into a thousand different characters in a drama ..."

-Kopatchinskaja might dispute some of that characterization.
+Kopatchinskaja might dispute some of that characterisation.
 She has taken issue with journalists writing about her sometimes performing barefoot, which she refuses to talk about anymore.

 But she is also the first to assert that she wants performances to contain an element of risk.
 Without it, she thinks, classical music is suspended in aspic.